 Strategy is sometimes (wrongly) seen as time-consuming, expensive and complicated.
 But in my experience, it is an essential part of any thought leadership campaign.
 If you do not take the time to plan and consider your goals, audience and messaging before you start developing the content, your campaign is likely to fall flat.

 Why is that?
-Here are five reasons to take the time to think about strategy.
+Here are five reasons to take the time to think through the right strategy.

 1. Thought leadership is a big investment